thrackle-io/rules-engine/docs/src/src/client/application/data/DataModule.sol/abstract.DataModule.md

 ### proposeOwner

-*this function proposes a new owner that is put in storage to be confirmed in a separate process*
+*This function proposes a new owner that is put in storage to be confirmed in a separate process*

 ```solidity